ConyVidal/ConstanzaVidal/content/project/emotion_regulation/index.md

 title: Emotion Regulation Across Development
 subtitle: 2018-2019

-summary: Text analyses examined the use of linguistic distancing and cognitive reappraisal strategies during emotion regulation in children, adolescents, and young adults.
+summary: In this project, we used text analyses to examine the use of linguistic distancing and cognitive reappraisal strategies during emotion regulation in children, adolescents, and young adults.

 tags:
 - Emotion Regulation